A Guide to Student Rights and Responsibilities

 - information about College structures and procedures and a personal timetable for your study programme

-- an introduction to the facilities offered at the College to make the most of your College experience
+- an introduction to the facilities and support offered at the College to make the most of your College experience

 - support to help you make the transition from school to college

 - information on the College's expectations of its students, including the Student Contract and Code of Conduct